Healthy Homes Assessment Horokiwi

 Horokiwi Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement in all Horokiwi and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement in all Horokiwi and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their compliance with each Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be applied to your rental home.

 Starting 1 July 2021

-• All boarder households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes